 Many college campuses have golf courses in close proximity to campus and that may be associated with the school itself.
 Working at a golf course in a position at the pro shop or in concessions may provide a pleasant, often relatively stress free environment that might offer a lot of down time that could allow for a bit of studying.

-This type of work can also make for a good summer job, and could be great for savings and budgeting throughout the whole year.
+This type of work can also make for a good summer job, and could be great for savings and budgeting

 4. Delivery Driver